Computer-Aided Design Technologies Degree and Certificate Programs

 These programs cannot be completed fully online and require on-campus presence.

-The Computer-Aided Drafting and Design (CAD) Program is a two-year program leading to an Associate in Science Degree.
-This program provides the highest quality education, the training and the technical skills needed in the industry.
-The curriculum includes a balance of design and construction course-work with classes such as Architectural Design, Building Construction, Estimating, Surveying, and Project Management.
+Seminole State's Computer-Aided Technologies degree is a two-year program leading to a workforce- ready Associate in Science degree.
+This program provides the highest quality education, the training and the technical skills needed in the industry today.
+The curriculum includes a balance of technical design and construction coursework with classes such as Blueprint Reading, Construction Materials and Methods, Computer-Aided Design I, Revit I and Construction Documents

 Career Opportunities